GabrielGrant99/Suspension-Performance-App/README.md

 # SuspensionPerformanceApp

-This application is a further development of my final year project (Conducting performance studies in vehicle suspension systems) for the degree of: BEng Mechanical Engineering at the University of Nottingham.
+This application is a further development of my final year project (Performance studies in vehicle suspension systems) for the degree of: BEng Mechanical Engineering at the University of Nottingham.

 The suspension performance application is a simple MATLAB application for vehicle suspension performance analysis and parameter optimisation.